 See our Firearm Prohibitions policy summary for a comprehensive discussion of this issue.

-New Jersey prohibits the following individuals from possessing firearms and, as of 2019, ammunition:
+New Jersey law prohibits the following individuals from possessing firearms and, since 2019, ammunition:

 - Any person convicted of a “crime,” or attempt or conspiracy to commit a crime, of aggravated assault, arson, burglary, escape, extortion, homicide, kidnapping, robbery, aggravated sexual assault, sexual assault, bias intimidation, carjacking, gang criminality, racketeering, terroristic threats, unlawful possession of a machine gun, unlawful possession of a handgun, unlawful possession of an assault firearm, leading a firearms trafficking network, endangering the welfare of a child, stalking, domestic violence, or certain weapons-related offenses;1